AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-types-dev.md

 A type can also refer to other types by using their identifiers.
 This enables type re-usability.
 Nested types and base types are automatically created as separate types.
 For more information, see [Type Reusability](#type-reusability).

 Types define how events are read and associated within a collection of streams.
-The read characteristics when attempting to read non-existent indexes, indexes that fall between, before or after existing indexes, are determined by the interpolation and extrapolation settings of the type.
+The read characteristics when attempting to read non-existent indexes—indexes that fall between, before, or after existing indexes—are determined by the interpolation and extrapolation settings of the type.
 For more information about read characteristics, see [Interpolation](xref:sdsReadingData#interpolation) and [Extrapolation](xref:sdsReadingData#extrapolation).

 Types are immutable.
 After a type is created, its definition cannot be updated.
-A type must be deleted and recreated if the definition is incorrect.
+The type must be deleted and recreated if the definition is incorrect.
 You can delete a type only if no streams, stream views, or other types reference it.

-Only the types that are used to define streams or stream views are required to be added to the SDS.
-Types that define [properties](#sdstypeproperty) or base types are contained within the parent type so they don't need to be added to the SDS independently.
+Only the types that are used to define streams or stream views are required to be added to SDS.
+Types that define [properties](#sdstypeproperty) or base types are contained within the parent type so they do not need to be added to SDS independently.

 ## Types API